THE ADVENT OF THE MESSIAH

 Question: In this song of joy and faith Mary, referred to

 several passages from Old Testament Scripture.
 Can you find some of the Old

 Testament references in Mary's hymn of thanksgiving?

-Answer: In the chart there are a few of the Old Testament quotations and references that I have found.
+Answer: In the chart there just are a few of the Old Testament quotations and references.
 The symbol LXX indicated the Greek Septuagint translation, where the wording is closer to the Luke passage.

 Old Testament Reference